JAMES RIVER WATERSHED LIVING SHORELINES PROGRAM

 • Volunteer

-A river-friendly solution to Shoreline erosion
+A River-Friendly Solution to Shoreline Erosion

 Picture

-is a group of regional and state partners working together to scale up implementation of resilient practices along shorelines in the tidal James River watershed.
+The Living Shoreline Collaborative (LSC) is a group of regional and state partners working together to scale up implementation of resilient practices along shorelines in the tidal James River watershed.
 Learn more »

 What are the benefits of living shorelines?